 After teaching 3rd and 4th grade as a corps member, Claire Blumenson (New York ’06) went to law school to pursue education law and juvenile justice.
 After graduating, Claire worked at the DC Public Defender Service as a special education attorney inside a secure juvenile facility, representing students with disabilities, who had been committed to the custody of DC's juvenile justice agency.

-Claire’s experience inspired her and co-founder Sarah Comeau to create the School Justice Project (SJP), whose mission is to protect and enforce the special education rights of older students during incarceration and throughout reentry.
+Claire’s experience inspired her and co-founder Sarah Comeau to create the Social Justice Project (SJP), whose mission is to protect and enforce the special education rights of older students during incarceration and throughout reentry.
 Claire and Sarah were awarded the Echoing Green Black Male Achievement Fellowship in 2013.

 As a corps member, Michelle Brown (Greater New Orleans–Louisiana Delta ’09) taught 7th grade English Language Arts at Leflore County High School in Itta Bena, Mississippi.
 In her first couple of years teaching, Michelle never felt like she met her full potential because she spent so much of her time struggling to find high-quality free texts online.
 This struggle ultimately led her to launch CommonLit in 2013.

 CommonLit is a nonprofit where teachers can access a diverse, open collection of news articles, short stories, historical documents, scientific articles, and poems.
 Every text is print-ready and formatted with rigorous text-based questions to challenge students at every reading level.
-CommonLit’s framework is based on the idea that every student deserves to be challenged with the highest quality reading materials.
+CommonLit’s framework is based on the idea that every student deserves to be challenged with the highest-quality reading materials.

 Xiaohoa Michelle Ching is the founder and CEO of Literator.
 Literator was born out of struggles Michelle encountered in her 2nd grade classroom at Reach Academy.
 She realized that meeting the individual needs of students was critical but extremely complicated.
 Literator provides a tool that allows teachers to easily collect data on student reading performance while providing analysis and guidance.